CS4613/FlyingPlates/README.md

 * Firebase
 ***
 # Using Library
-1.MaterialEditText : For responsiv EditText design
+1. MaterialEditText : For responsiv EditText design
-2.Elegant Number Button : Implement a number counter with increment and decrement buttons.
+2. Elegant Number Button : Implement a number counter with increment and decrement buttons.
-3.TextDrawable : This light-weight library provides images with letter/text like the Gmail app.
+3. TextDrawable : This light-weight library provides images with letter/text like the Gmail app.
 ***